Sarkozy may make headway at G20 on transaction tax push

 An EU source told Reuters the United States now seemed "less problematic than the UK" in resisting a push led by Sarkozy to create a tax that is at least pan-European to fund development projects in poor nations.

-A source in an international development organization told Reuters the United States still opposed the idea in principle but would not block others from going ahead with new taxes.
+A source in an international development organisation told Reuters the United States still opposed the idea in principle but would not block others from going ahead with new taxes.

 "I think we have a common analysis on how to get the world of finance to contribute to resolving today's crisis," Sarkozy told reporters following a meeting with U.S. President Barack Obama at the start of the two-day G20 meeting in Cannes.